 Do you make personal inspections of the property before a tenant's arrival?

 Given the high volume of turnovers in a single weekend, we simply do not have the manpower to personally inspect a property in advance or just after a Tenants’ stay.
 We therefore rely on the eyes and ears of caretakers and cleaners who are intimately familiar with a house and more liable to notice if something is amiss.
 We do, however, personally inspect houses available for rent whenever appropriate either to address a particular concern, or to simply familiarize ourselves with a home so that we can more accurately and confidently promote it.

 I’m traveling with an infant, but don’t want to bring my equipment with me.
 Can I be provided with it?

 It's possible to rent baby equipment like cribs, strollers, and highchairs, saving you the trouble of lugging that stuff with you.
-Acadia Baby Gear and Acadia Baby Outfitters, each have a wide range of equipment for reasonable rates available for pick up and drop-off at their Town Hill location.
+Acadia Baby Gear and Acadia Baby Outfitters, each have a wide range of equipment for reasonable rates available.
 They are a great and reliable service!
 Ask your Agent for more information, but both can be found online.

 Can I bring my pet?

 Is there good cell phone coverage on MDI?

 Cell coverage is spotty across the island, and in particular between mountains.
 Seal Harbor, in particular, is notorious for having very poor cell reception.
 Otter Creek is particularly poor as well if your provider is not AT&T. AT&T service is generally the most reliable, but there are interruptions of service across the island in various locations and worsens during the peak season when cellular traffic is at its height.

 I work online.
 Do all of the properties have reliable internet?